A Finding Aid to the Thomas Carr Howe papers,

 Thomas Carr Howe Portraits, circa 1950

-(Oversized photograph housed in box 6, folder 4)
+Oversized material housed in box 5, folder 4.

 This scrapbook is filled with news clippings on celebrities, such as Joe Di Maggio, socialites, and various events.
 The bulk of the clippings appear to be about entertainment and contain jokes, advice columns, and movie advertisements.
 Only a few articles, largely anecdotal, reference World War II.
 There is one news clipping with a photo of Howe's wife Francesca.